 A KCNA dispatch said North Koreans from all walks of life were in utter despair but were finding comfort in the absolute surety that the leadership of Comrade Kim Jong-un will lead and succeed the great task of revolutionary enterprise.

-But there was uncertainty about how much support the third generation of the North's ruling dynasty has among the ruling elite, especially in the military, and concern he might need a military show of strength to help establish his credentials.
+There was uncertainty about how much support the third generation of the North's ruling dynasty has among the ruling elite, especially in the military, and concern that he might need a military show of strength to help establish his credentials.